 Generally, a new nine-criteria analysis is not required.
 A side-by-side comparison of the original and proposed remedy components is suggested to clearly display the significant differences.
 The ESD must continue to be protective and meet ARARs.
 Keep in mind that while not required, the site team can choose to conduct community involvement activities such as issuing a fact sheet, hosting a public meeting or open house, or a webinar.
-Additional activities should be considered where there are high level of interest from the public.
+Additional activities should be considered where there is high level of interest from the public.

 The lead agency must publish a notice of availability and a brief description of the ESD in a major local newspaper of general circulation (NCP 300.435(c)(2)(i)(B)).
-The ESD must be made available to the public by placing it in the Administrative Record file and information repository (NCP 300.435(c)(2)(i)(A) and 399.825(a)(2)).
-Additional information regarding ESDs can be found in Section 7.3.2 of ROD Guidance, 1999.
+The ESD must be made available to the public by placing it in the Administrative Record file and information repository (NCP 300.435(c)(2)(i)(A) and 399.825(a)(2).